 "Those women can fight," Gimli said surprised.

-"Yes they can Master Dwarf and they're very skilled," Glorfindel replied.
+"Yes they can Master Dwarf and they're very skilled and quiet on their feet," Glorfindel replied.
 Glorfindel is a master at sword fighting, but he'd never seen anyone who could break boards with their hands and feet – not even an elf.

-"The mortal females are also unpredictable and you don't know what they'll going to do next," Legolas said.
+"Those females are unpredictable and you don't know what they'll going to do next," Legolas said.

-"That was very impressive," Faramir turned and said to King Elessar with a smile on his face.
+"That was very impressive," Faramir turned and said to liege with a smile.

 After the exhibition the combatants bowed to the Kings of Gondor and Rohan.